 First and foremost, you must match your brand carefully when adding any new physical marketing product.
 Most likely, you already know how important a good brand scheme is.
 You probably already have one for:

 - Your shop signage

 … and more.
 And by extension, you already know how important it is to match each of these to the others, so that you create on solid presence overall.
 Customers like walking into a well-branded setting, because it makes them feel safe in their belief that you’re going to provide – and keep providing – the products and services they know and love.

-The same goes for laminated bags (or bags of any kind): They must match with the rest of your brand presence.
-Before you jump the gun and order bags, spend some time talking with a designer (or with the experts here at Reuse This Bag) about how best to make sure your bags integrate well.
+The same goes for laminated bags (or any type of wholesale reusable grocery bags of any kind): They must match with the rest of your brand presence.
+Before you jump the gun and order bags, spend some time talking with a designer (or with the experts here at Reuse This Bag) about how best to make sure your custom wholesale tote bags integrate well.
 Take into account:

 - Brand colors

 - Logo or logos

 … and anything else that makes you you.
 Without those, you not only fail to match the rest of your brand, but you waste the opportunity to advertise to the wider world when your shoppers leave the store.
 That’s no good!
 Instead, think through the entire process carefully, then order.